Hazard and the 10 worst Real Madrid transfers of all time

 The signing of Mariano Diaz is one of the strangest in the long history of Madrid’s costly transfer mistakes.

 An academy graduate, Mariano shone for Castilla before making the step up to the first team in 2016.
 But after quickly realising he wasn’t up to the standards of the 13-time European Cup winners, the club sold him to Lyon in the summer of 2017.

-Then after a successful year, Mariano found himself back in Madrid for €23m, which has been repaid by a dismal five league goals ever since.
+Then after a successful year, Mariano found himself back in Madrid for €23m, which has so far been repaid with a dismal goal return.